isomerpages/mindef-ndp2022/_ndp-at-heartlands/Advisories.md

 For visitors to the Heartland Celebration Carnivals, please click here for essential information on what to prepare for your visit and the vaccination-differentiated measures.
 Click <a href="/files/Heartlands Celebration Carnival Admission Advisory.pdf" target="_blank">here</a> for details.

+#### Terms & Conditions for visitors to Heartland Celebration Carnivals

+Refer <a href="/files/Heartlands Celebration Carnival Admission Advisory.pdf" target="_blank">here</a> for the full terms and conditions for the Heartland Celebration Carnivals.

 #### Road Closures for Heartlands Celebrations

 The following roads will be closed:<br>